-Web Page Item Description Triggered Settings Play Stored Audio Locally 🛜 When selected, the device will play the user defined "sensor triggered" audio file when the fault detection is triggered.
-Make Call to Extension 🛜 When selected, the device will call an extension when fault detection is triggered.
+Web Page Item Description Triggered Settings Play Stored Audio Locally ?
+When selected, the device will play the user defined "se triggered" audio file when the fault detection is triggered Make Call to Extension ?
+When selected, the device will call an extension when fault detection is triggered.
 Use the Dial Out Extension field to specify the extension the device will call.
 Dial Out Extension ?
 Specify the extension the device will call when fault detection is triggered.
 Enter up to 64 alphanumeric characters.
 Dial Out ID ?
 An additional Caller identification string added to outbound calls.
 Enter up to 64 alphanumeric characters.
 Repeat Message ?
 The number of times to repeat the audio message through the local speaker or to the remote endpoint.
 A value of 0 will repeat forever.
 Enter a value from 0-65536.
 Test Fault Detection Click on the Test Fault Detection button to test the fault detection feature.
-Click the Save button to save your configuration settings.
-Save Note: You need to reboot for changes to take effect.
+Save Click the Save button to save your configuration settings.
 Reboot Click on the Reboot button to reboot the system.
 Toggle Help Click on the Toggle Help button to see a short description of some of the web page items.
 First click on the Toggle Help button, and you will see a question mark (?) appear next to some of the web page items.
 Move the mouse pointer to hover over a question mark to see a short description of a specific web page item.

-Note You must click on the Save button and then the Reboot button for the changes to take effect.
+Note You must click on the Save button for the changes to take effect.